 Now, there seems to be a collision of what is inclusive and exclusive.
 It makes little difference, how many people feel a certain way, as long as we are as inclusive as possible.
 Perhaps our new (unofficial) superior opinion is that we need to be inclusive at all times.

 The more inclusive we become, however, the more we find ourselves in trouble.
-While one view becomes inclusive, another becomes exclusive – even to the point of excluding someone in an effort to be inclusive.
+In an effort to be as inclusive as possible, many actually exclude anything that looks different or unagreeable – even to the point of excluding someone or people.
 In other words, if a person believes something different than we do, we may, in the name of inclusion, actually exclude those people (along with their differing thoughts) to protect the idea of inclusion.

 Being inclusive doesn’t push away different thoughts, ideas, and opinions.
 On the contrary, being inclusive includes different opinions in the same room.
 Does that mean all opinions are ‘accepted?’
 That’s a tough question, and would depend on your definition of ‘accepted.’
 But being truly inclusive certainly means allowing all to belong in the same room.